-1.2 - The ELD Learning Coordinator provides direct services to EL students in the schools and supports language acquisition during integrated and designated ELD time.

-1.4 - The district has hired paraprofessionals to assist in TK, Kinder, and special education classrooms to support foundational skills interventions during the school day.

-1.5 - The district has hired instructional coaches to provide direct support to students in reading and math intervention.

-1.6 - The district has hired a co-teaching intervention learning coordinator to provide direct support to the staff and students who participate in the co-teaching inclusion model classes in the district.

-2.1 - The district has added six health assistants to assist the school nurses with their efforts to enhance health services to improve chronic absentee rates.

-Action 2.12 - The district has added intervention counselors to the middle schools to ensure that at risk unduplicated students are meeting their academic potential

-Action 3.11 - The district has added elementary PE teachers to provide specialized services for elementary students to increase their physical activity and improve their social emotional learning.
+- 1.2 The ELD Learning Coordinator provides direct services to EL students in the schools and supports language acquisition during integrated and designated ELD time. - 1.4 The district has hired paraprofessionals to assist in TK, Kinder, and special education classrooms to support foundational skills interventions during the school day. - 1.5 The district has hired instructional coaches to provide direct support to students in reading and math intervention. - 1.6 The district has hired a co-teaching intervention teacher to provide direct support to the students who participate in the co-teaching inclusion model classes in the district. - 2.1 The district has added six health assistants to assist the school nurses with their efforts to enhance health services to improve chronic absentee rates. - Action 2.12 The district has added intervention counselors to the middle schools to ensure that at risk unduplicated students are meeting their academic potential - Action 3.11 The district has added elementary PE teachers to provide specialized services for elementary students to increase their physical activity and improve their social emotional learning.